 • Testing item effects in common items design?

-- Need item variance to exist in model (so not F1 ANOVA) - Need random effect for items (in MLM or in F2 ANOVA), so that item predictors can explain that item variance
+- Need to include item variance in model (so not F1 ANOVA) - Need random effect for items (in MLM or in F2 ANOVA), so that item predictors can explain that item variance

 Nested vs. Crossed Multilevel Designs